Table-salt enabled interface-confined synthesis of covalent organic framework (COF) nanosheets†

-Two-dimensional covalent organic frameworks (COFs) are gaining tremendous interests for their potential applications in a diversity of fields.
+Two-dimensional covalent organic frameworks (COFs) are gaining tremendous interest for their potential applications in a diversity of fields.
 However, synthesis of COF nanosheets (CONs) usually suffers from tedious exfoliation processes and low yields.
-Herein, we present an exfoliation-free and scalable strategy to prepare few-layered CONs based on interface-confined synthesis, in which cheap and recyclable table salts (NaCl) are used as the sacrificial substrates.
-Salt particles are introduced into the reaction system, creating billions of solid-liquid interfaces.
+Herein, we present an exfoliation-free and scalable strategy to prepare few-layered CONs based on interface-confined synthesis, in which cheap and recyclable table salt (NaCl) is used as the sacrificial substrate.
+Salt particles are introduced into the reaction system, creating billions of solid–liquid interfaces.
 Oligomers formed upon the reaction between monomers are immediately adsorbed on salt surfaces, and the following polymerization leading to crystalline CONs is exclusively confined to salt surfaces.
 Salts can be easily removed by water washing, producing CONs with the thickness down to a few nanometers and lateral sizes up to hundreds of micrometers depending on the size of salt particles and the concentration of monomers.
 Four different kinds of CONs, both imine-linked and boron-containing, are synthesized from this generic method.
 As a demonstration, we prepare highly permeable and selective membranes using resultant CONs as building blocks.
-Thanks to the defect-free stacking of CONs with thin thicknesses and large lateral sizes on porous substrates, the membranes precisely separate similarly sized dyes while allow ultrafast water permeation.
-This interface-confined strategy opens a new platform for the controllable and scalable synthesis of COF nanosheets, which is essential for the burgeoning real-world applications of COFs in various fields.
+Thanks to the defect-free stacking of CONs with thin thicknesses and large lateral sizes on porous substrates, the membranes precisely separate similarly sized dyes while allowing ultrafast water permeation.
+This interface-confined strategy opens a new platform for the controllable and scalable synthesis of COF nanosheets and is essential for the burgeoning real-world applications of COFs in various fields.